27tang/convex-hull/README.md

 ######grapher:

       SYNOPSIS:
+            grapher [GRAPH SIZE] [OPTION]

+      DESCRIPTION:
-      takes result of a convex-hull calculator from stdin and plots them on a cartesian graph
+            A graphing utility that takes the result of a convex-hull calculation from stdin and plots them on a cartesian graph.
+X's mark points in the convex set and O's mark points that are not.

-            usage: grapher [range/size of graph]
+            The coordinates of each point is shown to the left of the graph.
+Points belonging to the convex set are surrounded by [ ].

+            The GRAPH SIZE argument specifies maximum x/y value of the graph.

+            Options:
+                  -s
+                        disables coordinate printing

 ####Usage Example:
       ~/convex-hull-project/src$ ./point-set-generator 20 20 | ./brute-force | ./grapher 25